exosite/open-weather-product/README.md

 ##### File content

-Selected file needs to contains valid Lua script.
+Selected file needs to contain valid Lua script.
 The service and event can be defined using the following Lua comment to define multiple event handlers in a single file:

 ```lua
 --#EVENT <service_alias> <event_type>